Banuba/videocall-unity/README.md

 ## Getting Started

 1) Get the latest Banuba SDK archive for Unity and the client token.
 Please fill in our form on banuba.com website, or contact us via info@banuba.com.
-Copy and Past BanubaSDK/Assets folder to the videocall-unity/Assets folder.
+Copy and Past the contents of BanubaSDK/Assets folder to the videocall-unity/Assets folder.
 2) Download the Agora SDK package in either of the following two ways:
     - From Unity Asset Store download and import the Agora Video SDK
     - Download the Agora Gaming SDK from Agora.io SDK.
 Unzip the downloaded SDK package and copy the files from samples/Hello-Video-Unity-Agora/Assets/AgoraEngine/ in SDK to videocall-unity/Assets in project